roipoussiere/Zazouck/README.md

 ##Contact

-nathanael[AT]jourdane[DOT]net
+Nathanaël Jourdane : nathanael[AT]jourdane[DOT]net

-This project is licenced under GNU GPLv3 see COPYING.txt for details.
+This project is licenced under GNU GPLv3 - see COPYING.txt for details.